fmenozzi/fmenozzi.github.io/_posts/2015-09-21-location-location-location.markdown

 By location, of course, I mean locations in memory - how best to organize your data to take full advantage of modern hardware.
 Programs today utilize complex data structures - lists, trees, graphs - to implement beautiful abstract algorithms in code.
 But at the end of the day, the only way the computer knows how to organize data is in contiguous blocks.
 So why is this important?
 To answer that question, we have to talk a little bit about <i>caches</i>.

 When a computer encounters a memory lookup (e.g. reading from an array), it will first check to see if that value is in one of its registers.
-If not, it has to make a relatively expensive roundtrip to main memory to fetch it.
-Here, "relatively expensive" means on the order of 100 nanoseconds.
+If not, it has to make a relatively expensive (~100 nanoseconds) round trip to main memory to fetch it.
 This may not seem like a lot, but a register access only takes a few hundred <i>picoseconds</i>, which is several orders of magnitude faster.
-In addition, 100-nanosecond memory reads require hundreds of CPU cycles to accees the data, cycles which could otherwise be spent doing useful work.
+In addition, 100-nanosecond memory reads require hundreds of CPU cycles to access the data, cycles which could otherwise be spent doing useful work.

 To address this problem, chip designers began encorporating caches into processors that would store frequently-accessed data in a piece of small, fast memory.
 Now, if the CPU needs an address, it can first check the fast cache to see if the data is there before proceeding to the slower main memory.
 Modern computers tend to come with multiple levels of caches, typically denoted L1, L2, etc. To give you an idea of the differences in size and access time of various memories, here's a table with specs from the Intel i7-2637 processor from 2011: